chilops/workbook/Interview & Concepts.md

 Although I initially wanted to start my career as a Linux administrator, but I began as a storage administrator.

-For the first five years, I managed SAN storage arrays like EMC, Hitachi, PURE, and NetApp, along with backup tools such as NetBackup, Clumio, and TSM.
+For the first 4 years, I managed SAN storage arrays like EMC, Hitachi, PURE, and NetApp, along with backup tools such as NetBackup, Clumio, and TSM.

 \